material-components/material-components-web/packages/mdc-textfield/README.md

 `helperTextContent` | String | Proxies to the foundation's `setHelperTextContent` method when set.
 `ripple` | `MDCRipple` | The `MDCRipple` instance for the root element that `MDCTextField` initializes; this only applies to Text Field Box, and is `null` for other variants.

-### Methods

 Method Signature | Description
 --- | ---
 `layout() => void` | Adjusts the dimensions and positions for all sub-elements.

 ## Usage Within Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a `MDCTextField` for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Text field for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCTextFieldAdapter`